-- These programs are designed for beginners aged 3-8 years old. - These divisions do not belong to a league. - These divisions play recreational hockey, emphasizing enjoying and acquiring basic hockey skills. - The objectives are to have fun, develop basic hockey skills, stimulate interest in hockey and foster a desire to continue participation in minor hockey. - These programs introduce players to cooperation, sportsmanship, and leadership and encourage initiative.
+- These programs are designed for beginners aged 3-8 years old. - These divisions do not belong to a league. - These divisions play recreational hockey with an emphasis on having fun and acquiring basic hockey skills.

 2.2.
 Recreational Hockey for U11, U13, U15, and U18